NikosAlexandris/i.landsat8.swlst/README.md

       the i.landsat.toar module.
 Note that `i.landsat.toar` does not process single bands selectively.

-    * The `cloud` option can be any user-defined map.
+    * The `clouds` option can be any user-defined map.
 Essentialy, it applies the given map as an inverted mask.

     * The emissivity maps, derived by the module itself, can be saved once